 - warm compresses on the eyes

 Dry Eye Symtoms

-Having a lot of tears in your eyes with “dry eye” might sound odd.
-But your eyes make more tears when they are irritated by dry eye.
-Here are some of the symptoms of dry eye.
+Having a lot of tears in your eyes with “dry eye” might sound odd, but your eyes make more tears when they are irritated.
+Here are some symptoms:

 - You feel like your eyes are stinging and burning.

 - There is a scratchy or gritty feeling like something is in your eye.